-Clean the engine parts in a well-ventilated area, and take care that there are no sparks or flame anywhere near the working area; this includes any appliance with a pilot light.
-Do not use gasoline or a low-flash point solvent to clean parts.
-A fire or explosions could result.
+Gasoline and low-flash point solvents can be flammable and/or explosive and cause severe burns.
+Clean the engine parts in a well ventilated area, and take care that there is no spark or flame anywhere near the working areas.
+Do not use gasoline or low-flash point solvents to clean parts.